 5. New Bedford Whaling National Historic Park is part of the National Park Service.
 Whenever we travel, my family always looks for sites (see all the reasons why we love the NPS here) and New Bedford Whaling did not disappoint.
 The Visitor Center, originally a bank, opened in 1996 as part of the Park system was recently renovated and expanded.
 Exhibits include a model of the Whaling Bark of 1850; flags used to identity shipowners; a 16 foot outline of a whale’s tail; a guessing game to determine the payoff for merchants, masters, chief mates, seaman; a 20 minute video on the underground railroad system and the whaling industry; and information about the site’s sister site, Inupiat Heritage Center, in Barrow, Alaska-yes, Alaska!
 There’s also a Kids’ Corner with coloring stations and a block table to recreate the New Bedford Harbor front.
 Throughout 2018, the Visitor Center is celebrating the bicentennial of the birth of Frederick Douglass (who escaped slavery in Maryland and fled to New Bedford where he secured his first job, earned money independently and started his family) with exhibits, lectures, and kids activities.
 Make sure to get your National Parks passport stamps- there are three- and ask for some cancelled stamps hidden behind the front desk.
 During peak season, the Visitor’s Center offers walking tours, as well as one hour harbor boat tours (for a fee).
 Throughout the downtown area, be on the lookout for 12 Wayside exhibits, detailing the history of New Bedford.
 Traveling with Kids: The Center is free, with limited street parking.
 Hours vary during the seasons, so check the website.
 Make sure kids pick up a Junior Ranger booklet to complete.
 Stroller are allowed, there are public restrooms, and there is an elevator for the few steps on the mainly one floor center down to the film viewing room and Kids’ Corner.

 6. The New Bedford Whaling Museum was the highlight of our trip.
 Be sure to carve out an entire morning to explore the museum, Mariner’s Home and Seaman’s Bethel (both located across the cobblestone street from the museum).
 Bonus: Your admissions ticket is valid for two consecutive days, so you don’t have to rush.
 There are so many things to see and explore, I’ve devoted a whole post to the museum.
-Check back next week for details.
+Check it out here.
 Traveling with Kids: Check the website for dates and hours, which vary by season.
 Strollers are allowed but backpacks and packages must be locked in the free lockers in the lobby.
 There are plenty of restrooms.
 There is limited, two hour parking on the streets.
 Children will undoubtedly want to spend a lot of time in the Lagoda replica and the Casa dos Botes Discovery Center.

 Bonus: If you find yourself with an extra day, consider taking a ferry to Martha's Vineyard (1 hour ride) or Nantucket (2 hour ride), two island located off Cape Cod.
 Check out schedules and rates here.